Brian Paterson (Royal Navy officer): Second World War

+Postwar period

 After the war Paterson converted to helicopters.
-He also played an important part in rescue operations after the Greek earthquake disaster of 1953.
+He also played an important part in rescue operations after the Greek earthquake disaster of August 1953.
 Paterson had not waited for official approval and he loaded two Dragonfly helicopters on to the cruiser HMS Bermuda at Malta.
 For three weeks Paterson ran relief work around Zakinthos, flying food and medical supplies, evacuating the injured and organising a non-stop airlift between ship and shore.
-Paterson was awarded the MBE.
+In recognition of his "distinguished service in the Greek earthquake relief operations", Paterson was made a Member of the Order of the British Empire.